Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 Lemon Curd

 But don’t take my word for it.
-Please try and see it for yourself if you’re a lemon lover.
+Please try to see it for yourself if you’re a lemon lover.
+And in case you need more ideas for lemony treats, try these scrumptious lemon shortbread cookies.

 Why You’ll Love This Recipe: